Washington Prenatal-to-Three Coalition

 • Improved child developmental health

-Funded by the Pritzker Children’s Initiative, the Coalition includes the following partners:
+The Coalition includes the following partners:

 • WithinReach

-• Washington State Department of Health
+• WA State Department of Health

-• Washington State Health Care Authority
+• WA State Health Care Authority

-• Washington State Employment Security Department
+• WA State Employment Security Department

 • Local health jurisdictions